-You’d probably be forgiven if you confused a tree full of ripe, green hog plums for a pear tree.
-Their plump, pale-green exterior and freckled skin give them the appearance of a more common fruit like the plum, but make no mistake- these wiley little fruits are the same species as the Santa Rosa, Chickasaw, and Myrobalan.
+You’d probably be forgiven if you confused a tree full of ripe, yellow hog plums for a pear tree.
+Their plump, pale-yellow exterior and freckled skin give them the appearance of a more common fruit like the plum, but make no mistake- these wiley little fruits are the same species as the Santa Rosa, Chickasaw, and Myrobalan.

 But what is a hog plum?
 Can you eat it?
 Did it crash down to earth from some alien planet?
 In this article, we’ll dig into the hog plum’s past, getting down to the roots of this strange little fruit and excavating a few fun facts.

 What Are Hog Plums?

 The hog plum, or the yellow mombin as it’s also known, is a species of plum native to the tropical Americas.
 According to Encyclopedia Britannica, the tree usually reaches anywhere between 15 and 22 meters in height, and their fruits have spines that are difficult to separate from the pulp.

 The tree’s bark has deep fissures, and its branches sprout compound leaves, which usually drop before a flowering.
 They have unique, stud-like white flowers and fruits with large, hard stones.

 Because of their tough exterior and spiney inside, many people think of these plums like crab apples.
 But these plums are actually edible, as well as their young leaves.
 Parts of the tree have even been used in traditional American medicines throughout history.

 The hog plum, native to the tropical Americas, had its first European contact with Spanish and Portuguese settlers.
 It was transported by the Portuguese to Asia around the 17th century and, according to Purdue, is now naturalized in tropical Africa.

 According to the same Purdue article, these plums are mostly enjoyed by travelers and children as a way to alleviate thirst.
 In this sense, they’re less like pears and more like coconuts.